Knowledge argument

-The experiment is intended to argue against physicalism—the view that the universe, including all that is mental, is entirely physical.
+The thought experiment is intended to argue against physicalism—the view that the universe, including all that is mental, is entirely physical.
 Jackson says that the "irresistible conclusion" is that "there are more properties than physicalists talk about".
-Jackson would eventually call himself a physicalist and say, in 2023, "I no longer accept the argument" though he still feels that the argument should be "addressed really seriously if you are a physicalist".
+Jackson would eventually call himself a physicalist and say, in 2023, "I no longer accept the argument" though he feels that the argument should be "addressed really seriously if you are a physicalist".

 The debate that emerged following its publication became the subject of an edited volume, There's Something About Mary (2004), which includes replies from such philosophers as Daniel Dennett, David Lewis, and Paul Churchland.